1 9 6 9 – 1 9 7 2 (UK)

 The children’s stop-motion animation The Clangers was first broadcast on 16 November 1969.

-The Clangers were tiny pink long-snouted mouse-shaped creatures who lived on a small blue planet, communicated in the melodious tones of a swanee whistle and ate blue string pudding and soup from said Dragon.
-Living proof that 70s kids TV was in the hands of old acid-headed hippies from Woodstock or the Isle of Wight Festival!
+The Clangers were tiny pink long-snouted mouse-shaped creatures who lived on a small blue moon, communicated in the melodious tones of a swanee whistle and ate blue string pudding and soup dispensed by a fussy Soup Dragon.

 This was a world where music grew on trees and where musical notes, when collected could be used to propel space-borne helicopters and boats.